gitcoinco/easy-retro-pgf/docs/01_setup.md

 > [!IMPORTANT]
 > If you use the same MACI contract, each time you deploy a poll the id increases by one.

-Then coordinator generates proofs for the message processing, and tally calculations.
+Then the coordinator generates proofs for the message processing, and tally calculations.
 This allows to publish the poll results on-chain and then everyone can verify the results when the poll is over:

 ```bash
 pnpm run prove:[network] --poll [poll-id] \